-These coconut apricot scones are made with almond flour & coconut for a paleo treat.
+These coconut apricot scones are made with almond flour & coconut for a paleo/gluten-free treat or snack.

 A freakin’ TD Bank representative wanting to survey me about my most recent branch experience.

 I think I actually blurted out “are you serious?” to the woman on the other end whose script clearly didn’t include an answer for that type of question as she sat there completely silent.